SciTools-incubator/kapture/README.md

 It is written in pure python and depends only on the standard library (mostly pdb).
 The visualisation component of kapture depends on matplotlib and numpy.

-Kapture can be pip installed with:

-    pip install kapture

 Kapture can be installed from the source directory with:

     pip install .